jonasschmedtmann/advanced-css-course/README.md

 ### Q7: I love your courses and want to get updates on new courses.
 How?

 **A:** First, you can subscribe to my email list [at my website](http://codingheroes.io/newsletter).
-Plus, I make important announcements on twitter [@jonasschmedtman](https://twitter.com/jonasschmedtman), so you can definitely follow me there!
+Plus, I make important announcements on twitter [@jonasschmedtman](https://twitter.com/jonasschmedtman), so you should definitely follow me there 🔥

 ### Q8: Can I connect with your other students in some way?